AidanFLG/AidanFLG.github.io/App_builder/README.md

 To start the program, click this link:
 [App Builder](https://AidanFLG.github.io/App_builder/)

-After creating something in the blockly code, you can save it and copy that code into a new Xcode project and it will create an app based off of your inputs in blockly.
+After creating something in the blockly code, you can download it using the "download swift" button to download a file with all the code you have generated.
+With this file, you can run it with Xcode and your application will be created.

 Relation to Parsing, Interpretation, and Compilation: